What is the GEM+ Toolkit?

 - Adaptation to and reduction of risks, including climate change

 By integrating these thematic areas GEM programmes and projects in-country are designed to empower women and men smallholders to improve and sustain their livelihoods through more consistent sale of goods to the market, greater bargaining power through collective action, and improved resilience to shocks.
 Ensuring that changes are not just limited to localised communities, but have a far wider impact is brought about through the underlying driver of delivering systemic change.
-More information about the programme is available by downloading the 2-pager and at wee.oxfam.org/gem.
+More information about the GEM programme is available from the Women’s Economic Empowerment in Agriculture knowledge hub.